shyampurk/bluemix-parking-meter/README.md

 The application has three parts

 1) Parking management Server - This is the application server written in Python which manages the parking reservations, billing and broadcasts parking status updates to all Apps.
-For hosting this on IBM Bluemix, refer the "Application Server Hosting" section below.
+For hosting this on IBM Bluemix, refer the "APPLICATION SERVER HOSTING" section below.

 2) Hardware - This is the master controller module which runs on Arduino YUN.
 It periodically gets the status of parking slots within its jurisdiction, from the ultrasonic sensors.